CalebOuellette/School/447/ps4/ps4.md

 2. $pc is now 0x7ffff7a2d830.
 It has entered into a function that is in lib c, not in our program.

 3. Sum is placed on the stack so it's address is just offset from that. x is passed as an argument.

+4. As the program runs it uses more and more memory making VIRT RES go up over and over. %CPU stays pretty low. %memory goes up.
+SHR stays in the same spot.

+5. As more memory is allocated the size of line 4 changes.
+It grows to lower addresses because the heap grows from the bottom up.

+Map 1 737f5b777000
+Map 5 711c9adec000

+On my machine virtual memory max is set to unlimited.
+This is larger then physical memory.
+As the process can write some memory out to the harddrive.

+6.